google/lmctfy/README.md

 ## Contributing

 Interested in contributing to the project?
 Feel free to send a patch or take a look at our [roadmap](#roadmap) for ideas on areas of contribution.
 Follow [Getting Started](#getting-started) above and it should get you up and running.
 If not, let us know so we can help and improve the instructions.
+There is some documentation on the structure of lmctfy in the [primer](/PRIMER.md).

 ## Mailing List